Steve Moore (ice hockey)

-Steven Francis Moore (born September 22, 1978) is a Canadian retired professional ice hockey player who played in parts of three National Hockey League (NHL) seasons with the Colorado Avalanche.
+Steven Francis Moore (born September 22, 1978) is a Canadian former professional ice hockey player who played in parts of three National Hockey League (NHL) seasons with the Colorado Avalanche.

 Moore is widely known for suffering a career-ending injury as a result of an on-ice altercation by then-Vancouver Canucks forward Todd Bertuzzi on March 8, 2004, as revenge for another incident involving Moore in a prior game between the teams that season.
 The fall-out from the event has contributed to a growing effort to curb gratuitous violence in hockey, and professional sports in general.

 Playing career

-Steve Moore was drafted by the Colorado Avalanche in the 1998 NHL Entry Draft in the second round, the 53rd pick overall.
+Steve Moore was drafted by the Colorado Avalanche in the 1998 NHL entry draft in the second round, the 53rd pick overall.
 He played hockey at Harvard.
 Moore played in 69 games for the Avalanche from 2001 to 2004, scoring five goals and seven assists, all of which were scored in the later season, before being seriously injured by Todd Bertuzzi who at the time played for the Vancouver Canucks.

 Bertuzzi incident

 On February 16, 2004, during a Vancouver-Colorado game, Moore injured Canucks team captain Markus Näslund with a high hit while Näslund was reaching for a puck through centre ice.
 Moore contacted Näslund's head in the play.
 No penalty was called in connection with the hit, but Näslund suffered a concussion and a bone chip in his elbow as a result, and missed three games.
 After reviewing tapes of the hit, the NHL ruled that the hit was legal and did not fine or suspend Moore.
 Canucks head coach Marc Crawford and general manager Brian Burke publicly criticized the non-call by the referees on the incident.

 During the next game between the Canucks and Avalanche held in Denver on March 3, 2004, NHL commissioner Gary Bettman and NHL executive vice-president Colin Campbell attended the game, which ended in a tie and saw no major incidents break out.

 However, on March 8, 2004, during another rematch between the Avalanche and Canucks, things went differently.
 In the first period, Moore fought Vancouver player Matt Cooke in a fairly even brawl, and served the 5-minute penalty for fighting.
 The Avalanche would go on to build up a large lead of 8–2 in a fight-filled game.
 Shortly before the midway mark of the third period, Todd Bertuzzi was sent onto the ice.
 After failing to instigate Moore to fight, Bertuzzi skated after Moore, pulled him back by the jersey and punched him in the back of the head.
 Rendered unconscious from the hit and pushed by Bertuzzi's weight and momentum, Moore fell head first into the ice.
 Moore's teammate Andrei Nikolishin and Bertuzzi's teammate Sean Pronger then piled on to Moore and Bertuzzi.
 Moore lay motionless for ten minutes before being carried off on a stretcher.
-The combination of the hit, fall, and piling-on had resulted in three fractured cervical vertebrae fractures, facial cuts, and a concussion.
+The combination of the hit, fall, and piling-on had resulted in three cervical vertebrae fractures, facial cuts, and a concussion.